Invarion/invarion-docs/docs/rapidplan/object-properties-and-transformations/object-geometry.md

 ![spline geometry](./assets/geometry-spline.png)

 Note that the degree to which the path is smoothed when using Spline is governed by the **Tension** value (pictured below).
-The value can be set to *any number less than 1*; a lower value will be less smoothed, while a higher value will be more smooth.
+The value can be set to *any number less than 1*; a lower value will be more direct, while a higher value will be more smooth.

 ![tension value](./assets/geometry-spline-tension.png)